yadij/cachemgr.js/README.md

 # Installation
-1. Download the [MGR_INDEX](MGR_INDEX) template file into your Squid errors/templates folder.
-Usually that can be found under /usr/share/squid/ or /usr/share/squid-langpack/.
+1. Download the [MGR_INDEX](MGR_INDEX) template file into your Squid errors/templates folder.<br>Usually that can be found under /usr/share/squid/ or /usr/share/squid-langpack/.

 2. Reconfigure Squid.

+3. A default installation of Squid configured with ```http_port 3128``` will have its manager interface provided
+   <br>by the URL **http://localhost:3128/squid-internal-mgr/**.

 If you have been using the cachemgr.CGI tool published by the Squid Project it will continue working and should auto-detect the existence of this tool to